Atinos31/Blog-it/README.md

 * I would like to receive any feedback in comments or messages on the site for new posts.
 * I would like to leave a comment for blogs that interest me.
 I understand I’ll have to sign in to do this.
 * I would like to be able to upload a profile photo or change my profile photo.
 i.
-If I don’t have a profile photo, I'd like to have a choice of placeholder.
+If I don’t have a profile photo, I'd like to have a choice of placeholder (default avatar).

 ## Features

 ### Existing Features
 - User Registration: allows new users to create an account so they can log in.
 - User Log-in: allows existing users to log in using their username or email and password.
 Passwords are hashed for security reasons.
 Log-in is required to read , post your own blogs and give feedback.
-- User Profiles: allow users to tell others about themselves, provide a name,description.date stamp,followers.
+- User Profiles: allow users to tell others about themselves, provide a username,bio.date stamp, and maybe followers.
 - A user must be logged in to edit their own profile.
 A user cannot edit someone else's profile.
 - A user must be logged in to view messages and interact with other members.
 - Password reset page- allows users to reset their password incase they had forgotten it.
-- Expore: This allows both non registered and registered users to explore blogposts in the system that all the users are writting.
+- Expore: This allows both non registered and registered users to explore blogposts in the system that all the users have written.
 - Search: allows a registed bloggers  to search for blogposts by simple words and more complex phrases
 - Logout : allows a user to securely logout of the page.
 - Pagination- user can search other blogposts and users using pagination of old and new posts.
 - User comments: users can interact with each other by leaving comments on eachothers blogposts.
 - Followers: users are able to follow othe users and choose to filter the blog post list on the home page to include only those from users they follow
-- live translation feature for blogposts written in other languages.
-- Personalised timeline that shows all the blogposts a user is interested in.
-- Admin Area/Meet the Team: introduces users to the admin team.
-If user is an admin, they will also see reports by users that may require admin action.
+- Admin-If user is an admin, He or she can edit and delete blog categories.

 ### Features Left to Implement
 - Allow users to upload their own cover image for a blog.
 - Allow bloggers to rate other people's blogposts.
-- Allow bloggers to search for blogposts based on other users' average rating.
+- Allow bloggers to search for blogposts based on other users' ratings.
 - Allow admins to block/suspend users when necessary.
+- follower feature
+- comments feature
+- upload profile pic
 ***